 If you are Celiac or gluten sensitive, look for certified gluten free oats.
 Oats are typically grown next to wheat fields and so gluten free oats are critical if you are Celiac.
 Gluten free oats are protected so that they stay safe from contamination.

 When you are gluten free, it is really important to eat certified gluten free oats.
 It isn't that regular oats contain gluten, but most oats have gluten due to cross-contamination.

 I have tons of easy recipes made with gluten free oats for you to try!

 Are you ready to make these homemade gluten free granola bars?
 Gather up your ingredients.

-Step 1: Add all of your dry ingredients to the bowl.
-This is the oats, seeds, nuts, dried fruits, etc.
+Step 1: Add all of your dry ingredients to a large

 Step 2: In a microwave-safe dish, add the nut butter and honey.
-Microwave 15 seconds to soften.
+Microwave them for 15 seconds to soften.
+Mix well.

-Step 4: Pour the wet ingredients into the dry ingredients.
+Step 4: Pour the wet ingredients into the granola bar ingredients.

 Step 5: Mix the ingredients well.

 Step 7: Use a big flat spoon or glass and press the granola mixture down flat.
-Cover it with plastic wrap and put it into the refrigerator to chill for 1 hour.
+Cover it with plastic wrap and put it into the refrigerator to chill for at least 1 hour.